Jina-Eunjin/DoctorAppointmentSystem/README.md

 # DoctorAppointmentSystem
-A Full Stack Doctor Appointment Booking system using React JS, MongoDB, Express JS and Node JS to build our own appointment booking website.
-This website built by following a YouTube tutorial(https://www.youtube.com/watch?v=eRTTlS0zaW8&t=46211s).
+A full-stack doctor appointment booking system built using React JS, MongoDB, Express JS, and Node JS.
+This website was created by following a YouTube tutorial (https://www.youtube.com/watch?v=eRTTlS0zaW8&t=46211s), with some modifications.
+I replaced the original payment system with Stripe for better security and a smoother user experience.